glwagner/WaveTransmittedTurbulence.jl/README.md

 Tools, setups, run scripts, and visualization scripts for reproducing the simulation data and plots in

-> Wagner et al., "Near inertial waves and turbulence driven by the growth of swell", _submitted to JPO in April 2020_
+> Wagner et al., "Near inertial waves and turbulence driven by the growth of surface waves", _submitted to JPO in April 2020_

 ## Simulations in section 3